-A \$30.00 processing fee is required.
+A \$60.00 processing fee is required.

 The retirement system must also be notified of your name change.
-A Retirement Form 2-C should be completed at the Human Resources Department since duplicate copies and notarization are required.
+A Retirement Form 2-C should be obtained from Benefits, completed and submitted to the Human Resources Department since duplicate copies and notarization are required.